Looking to find Retained Primitive Therapy & Treatment?

 • Biochemical and nutritional imbalances

-• Often in “Fight or Flight” mode
+• Persistent “Fight or Flight” response

 • Hyperactivity